notaryproject/specifications/specs/signature-specification.md

 #### Verification requirements

 The Notary signature specification supports a range of signed artifacts intended for public and private distribution.
-Signatures generated without extended signature attributes marked critical can be verified in any environment where Notation client or another Notary Project specification compliant verification tool is available, without any additional dependencies.
+Signatures generated without extended signature attributes marked critical can be verified in any environment where Notation client or another Notary signature specification compliant verification tool is available, without any additional dependencies.
 It should be noted that revocations checks, which usually relies on an external mechanism such as CRL/OCSP may require the verification environment to have access to local network or public internet, to have access to the CRL/OCSP endpoint.

 The Notary signature specification also supports signatures generated using compliant signing plugins, which allow vendors to optionally provide additional features on top of Notation standard features.